 For non-Washington US residents: research your state health insurance exchange and purchase a policy with “out of network” benefits or purchase a “multi-state plan”.
 More information about health plans and exchanges can be found at www.healthcare.gov

-For international students: Because United States residents are required by law to have medical insurance, international students are also required to have Health and Accident insurance.
+For international students: International students are required to have Health and Accident insurance.
 Purchasing health insurance for the United States can be overwhelming.
-Walla Walla University encourages you to review the policy carefully to include medical evacuation and repatriation benefits
+Walla Walla University encourages you to review the policy carefully to include medical evacuation and repatriation benefits.

 - www.bcaa.com/insurance/travel (British Columbia, Canadian students)